Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Problem Model

 For the problem introduced above under the FL setting, the training process involves multiple iterations.
-In each iteration, each device computes local gradient based on its local dataset and transmits it to the central server.
+In each iteration, the devices compute local gradients based on their local datasets and transmit to the central server.
 After aggregating the received gradients, the central server updates the global model and broadcasts the model parameters to all devices.
 Over the iterations, due to various incidents, some devices may become stragglers, which are temporarily unresponsive, fail to implement computations, and do not send any messages to the central server, unlike the normally functioning devices \cite{tandon2017gradient}.
 It is assumed that the probability of each device being a straggler is $p$ in each iteration, and the straggler behavior of the devices is independent across iterations and among different devices \cite{bitar2020stochastic}.
-It is obvious that the presence of stragglers may degrade the learning performance or even leads to very poor convergence.
+This assumption corresponds to practical scenarios in which devices are equipped with hardware or resources of similar quality, and stragglers arise due to temporary computation or communication issues, such as transient hardware errors \cite{harlap2016addressing}.
+These types of errors are typically independent across devices and over time, and occur with roughly equal likelihood on each device \cite{harlap2016addressing}.
+Additionally, the probability of becoming a straggler is assumed to remain constant, which is reasonable when the behavior of devices is relatively stationary during the training process\footnote{{The methodology and analysis presented in this paper can be extended to scenarios in which straggler behavior is heterogeneous or correlated across devices, as well as to cases where the straggler behavior is time-varying or exhibits temporal correlation across iterations due to resource dependency.
+However, such extensions are beyond the primary focus of this work, which are left for future extensions.}} \cite{tandon2017gradient}.

+The presence of stragglers may degrade learning performance or even lead to poor convergence.
+As an illustrative example, Fig.~\ref{fig: straggler} shows the model update process with and without stragglers.
+When there are no stragglers, the global model is consistently updated in the direction of steepest descent.
+In contrast, in the presence of stragglers, missing gradients from the stragglers introduce gradient misalignment, which destabilizes the optimization trajectory and slows convergence.
+To be more specific, as shown in Fig.~\ref{fig: straggler}, after the same number of iterations starting from the same initial model, the optimal model can be reached in the absence of stragglers, where the training loss is minimized.
+However, in the presence of stragglers, the resulting model remains far from the optimum, indicating that only a suboptimal solution is obtained.
+In this case, additional iterations are required to reach the optimal model, compared to the scenario without stragglers.